Bibra Lake, Western Australia: Facilities

 The majority of the suburb, which is not part of the Beeliar Regional Park contains a major light industrial area, with businesses such as Amcor.

 Bibra Lake is the location for several major private recreation facilities, including Adventure World theme park, a bungee jumping tower, Cockburn Ice Arena, paintball and laser tag operations.
-Bibra Lake also has a Waldorf primary school and a Montessori primary school.
+Bibra Lake also has a Waldorf school and a Montessori primary school.

 The manufacturing facilities and headquarters for OKA Australia are in Bibra Lake.

 WA Wildlife

 WA Wildlife, operated by Native Arc Inc, is a wildlife rescue and rehabilitation centre in the Beeliar Wetlands near Bibra Lake.
-It has a purpose-built hospital to care for the animals, with intensive care unit facilities to care for animal that would have previously been euthanised.
+It has a purpose-built hospital to care for the animals, with intensive care unit facilities to care for animals that would have previously been euthanised.
 WA Wildlife is part of group of organisations helping to protect the nests of the snake-necked turtle that breed around Bibra Lake.
 In 2020 it was estimated that 25 of the hatchlings were able to make it to the safety of the lake.
 Native Arc Inc is a registered charity, number 21503, licensed under the Charitable Collections Act 1946.